rickkky/dev-env/README.md

 docker exec -it dev-box zsh
 ```

-Then in the container, run:
+Rewrite the permission of codespace volume:

 ```bash
 sudo chown 777 codespace